Search waiting | Matsusada Precision

 Circuit Structure of Switching Power Supply

-Basic of Linear Power Supply
+Basics of Linear Power Supplies

 As introduced in the previous paragraph, the linear power supply is a method of making DC power while removing extra voltage from AC power.
 So, you can only get a voltage lower than the original one.
 Linear power supplies are stabilized, bypassing the control circuit after the smoothing circuit.
 In this part, it is stabilized by releasing the extra current voltage, which could not be equalized in the smoothing circuit as heat.
 There are two ways in this circuit.
 One is a shunt regulator, and the other is a series regulator.